CS171/Homework_instructions/week-03/lab/week_03_lab.md

 ### Note
 This lab is designed to take you **longer than the available in-class time** to complete.
-However, it is important that you work through the entire lab, as this lab will cover the basic JavaScript skills you will need for the rest of the course.
+However , it is important that you work through the entire lab, as this lab will cover the basic JavaScript skills you will need for the rest of the course.
 Do not skip over sections!
 Please complete this lab at home (we consider it as part of the homework) and also submit it together with your homework.
+There will be a total of three activities.
+Before each activity
+    we will provide substantial code snippets that will equip you with all the concepts you need to solve the task.

 &nbsp;